-- LK-TC-P-4 (Support the principle of projects that would contribute to the climate change and biodiversity improvement agendas.... including projects in relation to ... green corridors, and ..... sustainable urban drainage initiatives. - CAM-LK-O-1 (Ensure Letterkenny transitions to a ...environmentally sustainable settlement by 2050.....enchanced ecological biodiversity, sustainable urban drainage systems). - CAM-LK-P-4 (To actively promote and encourage high biodiversity and value nature based approaches and green infrastructure solutions within development proposals). - CAM-LK-P-6 (Encourage the use of SuDS within public and private developments). - CAM-LK-P-8 (Policy to require new residential and commercial development to give due consideration to environmental sustainability and energy efficiency). - LK-NBH-P-1 (Support the principle of new amenity spaces, amenity corridors, and natural biodiversity and wetland systems adjacent to the River Swilly corridor).
+- LK-TC-P-64 (Support the principle of projects that would contribute to the climate change and biodiversity improvement agendas.... including projects in relation to ... green corridors, and sustainable urban drainage initiatives. - LK-TC-O-5 Bring Letterkenny Regeneration Strategy proposals through the process of detailed design, stakeholder engagement, required statutory approval and deliver on the strategy.
+Note: this strategy includes a specific project to create an urban wetland which is likely to provide water filtration ecoservices. - LK-TC-P-1 Support the ambitions of the Letterkenny 2040 Regeneration Strategy (see above). - CAM-LK-O-1 (Ensure Letterkenny transitions to a ...environmentally sustainable settlement by 2050.....enchanced ecological biodiversity, sustainable urban drainage systems). - CAM-LK-P-4 (To actively promote and encourage high biodiversity and value nature based approaches and green infrastructure solutions within development proposals). - CAM-LK-P-6 (Encourage the use of SuDS within public and private developments). - CAM-LK-P-8 (Policy to require new residential and commercial development to give due consideration to environmental sustainability and energy efficiency).

+• LK-NBH-P-1 (Support the principle of new amenity spaces, amenity corridors, and natural biodiversity and wetland systems adjacent to the River Swilly corridor).

 In relation to the total effects of the plan on water quality, it is noted that the majority of development facilitated by the plan will be connected to and adequately serviced by the Letterkenny WWTP.
-However on the basis that:
+However, on the basis that:

-The Swilly Estuary (into which any surface waters discharging from the majority of the plan area will discharge to) currently has a 'Moderate' Water Framework Directive (WFD) water quality status and a

-- 'At Risk' WFD risk status and the purpose of said directive is to, inter alia, prevent further deterioration and protect and enhance the status of aquatic ecosystems (Article 1 refers). - The plan is likely to have a negative effect on water quality arising from development zonings in unsewered areas of the town (i.e. certain lands zoned town centre lands East of the Isle Burn, and the plan area east of the Port Bridge) which have existing water pollution problems related to developments connected to individual WWTS and high water tables making adequate percolation and therefore effluent treatment difficult to achieve. - Short term construction related impacts on water quality may arise to due to sedimentation of surface water during ground works or surface water contamination due to spillage of hydrocarbons/cements arising from poor construction management practices.
+- The Swilly Estuary (into which any surface waters discharging from the majority of the plan area will discharge to) currently has a 'Moderate' Water Framework Directive (WFD) water quality status and a 'At Risk' WFD risk status and the purpose of said directive is to, inter alia, prevent further deterioration and protect and enhance the status of aquatic ecosystems (Article 1 refers). - The plan is likely to have a negative effect on water quality arising from development zonings in unsewered areas of the town (i.e. certain lands zoned town centre lands East of the Isle Burn, and the plan area east of the Port Bridge) which have existing water pollution problems related to developments connected to individual WWTS and high water tables making adequate percolation and therefore effluent treatment difficult to achieve. - Short term construction related impacts on water quality may arise to due to sedimentation of surface water during ground works or surface water contamination due to spillage of hydrocarbons/cements arising from poor construction management practices.